 We are developing a novel generation of cryo-EM imaging support based on Micro-/nanoelectromechanical Systems (M/NEMS) technology.
 M/NEMS nanofabrication techniques employed provide opportunities to miniaturise and automate cryo-EM sample preparation.
 Together with our partner SmartTip we have demonstrated that nanofluidic cavities with well-defined geometry can be used to prepare cryo-EM specimens with uniform ice thickness from picoliter sample volumes.
 Several key challenges remain to be addressed in order to transform this approach into a viable alternative to widely used holey support films.
 We are working towards solutions to these challenges and also exploring new application areas of MEMS-based cryo-EM sample preparation such as time-resolved experiments and correlative imaging.

-Huber ST, Sarajilic E, Huijink R, Weis F, Evers W, Jakobi AJ
+Huber ST, Sarajilic E, Huijink R, Weis F, Evers WH, Jakobi AJ

 Elife 11:e72629 (2022)